CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill that provides actionable, executable commands and good progressive disclosure through external references and --help flags.
-Its main weaknesses are verbosity in the script catalog (listing every sub-feature for all 21 scripts) and missing validation/error-recovery steps in workflows, especially for destructive operations like device deletion and erasure.
+This is a well-structured skill that provides actionable, executable commands and good progressive disclosure through external references.
+Its main weaknesses are verbosity in the script catalog (listing all options for 21 scripts when --help exists) and missing validation/error-recovery steps in workflows.
+Trimming the per-script details and adding explicit checkpoints would significantly improve it.

 Suggestions

-Remove the 'Key Design Principles' section or reduce it to a single line—these are implementation details Claude doesn't need to follow the skill.
+Remove the 'Key Design Principles' section or reduce it to a single line—these are implementation details Claude doesn't need explained.

 DimensionReasoningScore